amizg/TaskMaster/README.md

     - Recommended Actions: Specify the time in the description of the routine
     - Only specify a deadline for a routine task with the intention of that being the final day of that recurrence
 - Clear Completed Tasks will permanently delete any task that is marked as complete
-    - Currently, Recurring Routine tasks will not clear from the card, even when completed
+    - Currently, recurring Routine tasks will not clear from the card, even when completed
-    - Recommended Actions: If you wish to PERMANENTLY delete a Routine Task, you must manually delete it in the task details menu
+    - Recommended Actions: If you wish to PERMANENTLY delete a Routine task, you must manually delete it in the task details menu
     - The Routine task will move to the bottom of the card when completed, and mark itself incomplete again on the next scheduled day
     - If the routine task has a finish deadline, it will delete after it is completed and after the deadline is reached
 - Tasks created without a deadline or repeating days will appear on the card everyday until it is completed and cleared.